ShravaniAWanjari/ShravaniAWanjari/README.md

-Here's the revised version based on your new focus:

----

 # 👋 Hello, I'm Shravani Ankur Wanjari
 I'm a Computer Science Engineering student who's really into Quantitative Finance these days.
 I've always liked numbers and tech, and this feels like the perfect mix of both.
 I still work with web development and DevOps because they're practical, but I’ve found I really enjoy digging into data to understand and predict market trends.
 It’s exciting to see how everything connects.